Catfish's Nev Schulman Got Shingles From Stress Over Sexual Misconduct Claims

 "Understandably, [when] someone is making a claim against a public figure, especially a woman against a man, it's going to get noticed," he said during the podcast interview.
 "I knew it was sort of a ticking time bomb."

 MTV announced it would suspend production of the show until its investigation into the claims was complete.
-Schulman denied the accusations and referred the claims as "false."
+Schulman denied the accusations and referred to the claims as "false."

 "I'm not a squeaky clean guy.
 I've made some mistakes in the past of which I've been transparent about and learned from and apologized when appropriate," he said during the podcast, "but this was particularly upsetting because it was not true.
 I remembered very clearly this girl and the episode and the things she was saying were just so not only not true but [also] so far out of my realm of the character of who I am that anyone who knows me, who took the time to actually listen to what she said, would immediately tell you there's no way.
 There's no way Nev would say those things.
 It was so exaggerated and absurd.
 But, you know, I became one of those an unfortunate list of people who's sort of labeled a pervert, or gross, or disgusting, or just sort of disrespectful and, like you say, is sort of assumed guilty."